 What is HTTPS?

-HTTPS is HTTP over HTTP Secure, which means it encrypts data transferred between servers and web browsers.
+HTTPS (Hyper Text Transfer Protocol Secure) is HTTP over HTTP Secure, which means it encrypts data transferred between servers and web browsers.
 HTTPS essentially does the same thing as HTTP, but it encrypts all data – not just the content of a page or document.
 This makes HTTPS traffic safer and less vulnerable to spyware or hackers because they won’t be able to see any of your HTTPS content.